Ambulatura/mnk/README.md

 # mnk Game Engine
-mnk is basic 2D game engine written in C++.
+mnk is simple 2D game engine written in C++.
 It can render sprites, fonts and work with audio.

 # Media
 Gifs have low frame rate due to gif recorder.
 (VSync on)